-A "for loop" - often called a "counting loop" - automatically counts through the range of values you specify (e.g. 1 to 5), repeating the relevant operations each time.
-In the example below, facesdrawn% is first given the value 1 (after which the statements up to NEXT are executed once), then the value 2 (and the statements are executed a second time), then the value 3 (third time), then 4 (again), and finally 5 (again).
+A "for loop" - often called a "counting loop" - automatically counts through the range of values you specify (e.g. 1 to 5), repeating the relevant operations each time, and incrementing your variable by the amount specified.
+In the example below, facesdrawn takes all of the values from 1 to 5 (being incremented by 1 each time).
+So it is first given the value 1 (after which the statements up to return are executed once), then the value 2 (and the statements are executed a second time), then the value 3 (third time), then 4 (again), and finally 5 (again).
 Having reached 5, the loop stops.

-'''
+''' tgpx3f

-REM tgbx3f
+def main():

 <put statements to position the first face here>

-FOR facesdrawn%=1 TO 5
+for facesdrawn in range(1,5,1):

 <put statements to draw a face here>

 <put statements to move to the next face position here>

-NEXT

-END
+return

 '''

-3(r) Using a REPEAT loop:
+3(w) Using a WHIILE loop:

-A "repeat ... until loop" repeatedly does the relevant operations until the specified condition becomes true, and then it stops.
+A "while loop" repeatedly does the relevant operations while the specified condition remains true, and checks the condition each time before doing them.
 The condition does not have to involve any particular variable, but could involve some other condition (e.g. looping until some key is pressed); so this kind of loop is more versatile than a "for" loop.
-In the example below, however, the variable facesdrawn% is used to count the number of faces, initially being given the value 0 and then incremented by 1 each time a face is drawn until it reaches the value 5, when the loop stops:
+In the example below, however, the variable facesdrawn is used to count the number of faces, initially being given the value 0 and then incremented by 1 each time a face is drawn until it reaches the value 5, when the loop stops: